Jessica Ettinger: Career

-Several weeks after graduating from college and leaving the Program Director position at WVBR-FM, Ettinger joined NBC to help change the music format of WYNY-FM, New York.
+Several weeks after graduating from college and leaving the Program Director position at WVBR-FM, and an on-air position at Rochester's New Country WBEE-FM (92.5 MHz), Ettinger joined NBC to help change the music format of WYNY-FM, New York.
 She became an on-air personality and the Music Director for NBC's new "Country 97 FM."

-As the Acting Program Director and Music Director at ABC's WPLJ-FM New York, she up-ended the top 40 radio industry by playing a song she heard by an unsigned artist that was unavailable in the United States.
+As the Acting program director and music director at ABC's WPLJ-FM New York, she up-ended the top 40 radio industry by playing a song she heard by an unsigned artist that was unavailable in the United States.
 By creating a "mystery artist" promotion; Ettinger was able to put the song on the air without naming the artist.
 Listeners guessed for weeks.
 Eventually, Ettinger had her air talent announce that the song "Soldier of Love" was by former child star Donny Osmond, who came to the WPLJ studios for the live on-air reveal.
 Osmond was soon signed by Capitol Records, which released the song as a single and asked radio stations to copy Ettinger's promotion idea nationwide.
 "Soldier of Love" reached #2 on the Billboard Hot 100 in 1989 and Osmond credits Ettinger with re-launching his career by listening to the music and not pre-judging whether a song could be a hit based on the name or image of an artist.

 Ettinger met with Michael Bloomberg and returned to journalism to help build New York's first all-business news radio station, Bloomberg Radio, joining Bloomberg, L.P. as an anchor for his newly acquired WBBR-AM.

 In 1994, Ettinger helped launch Bloomberg Television and served as its weekday morning news anchor on the USA Network.
 She anchored cut-ins on Fox 5 New York, and on CNN.
 An on-air still photo of Ettinger is included in "Bloomberg By Bloomberg," Michael Bloomberg's 2001 autobiography.
-She spent nearly 12 years at Bloomberg News covering Wall Street and the financial markets, and also anchored live coverage of the September 11th terrorist attacks from Bloomberg's midtown Manhattan studios.
+She spent nearly 12 years at Bloomberg News covering Wall Street and the financial markets, and also anchored live coverage of the September 11th terrorist attacks from Bloomberg's Midtown Manhattan studios.
 While at Bloomberg News, Ettinger earned her J.D. from Fordham University School of Law.

 In 2005, Ettinger joined SiriusXM to assist in the creation and launch of Howard 100 News ahead of the arrival of Howard Stern, creating the first reality-parody news organization.

 Ettinger originally joined CBS News as a radio anchor for 1010 WINS in 2004, becoming the first female to anchor at the top-of-the-hour in mornings as a regular fill-in.
-In 2012, Ettinger created and hosted the 1010 WINS "Open For Business" reports; a post-Hurricane Sandy series.
+In 2012, Ettinger created and hosted the 1010 WINS "Open For Business" reports, a post-Hurricane Sandy series.
 As a digital music journalist, Ettinger also contributes to Billboard.com and Billboard.Biz.